 Kaiten Sushi Toriton トリトン

 Toriton is a sushi chain and they have 13 restaurants in Hokkaido and 2 in Tokyo.
 The quality of their seafood is much better than most conveyor belt sushi restaurants and the ratio of fish to rice is very generous.

 We arrived at Toriton at 11:30 am and the restaurant was already completely full and there were about 10 people ahead of us in line.
 Luckily we were able to get seated in about 15 min.

-If you’re not familiar with conveyor belt sushi restaurants (aka sushi boat resturants), they are all over Japan and prices are affordable compared to traditional sushi restaurants.
+If you’re not familiar with conveyor belt sushi restaurants (aka sushi boat restaurants), they are all over Japan and prices are affordable compared to traditional sushi restaurants.
 Each plate range from $1.50 – $6 dollars depending on the type of fish or food.
 You can read more about conveyor belt sushi restaurants here.

-You can select the premade sushi you want off the conveyer belt or order what you like on a small slip of paper from the staff directly.
+You can select the premade sushi you want off the conveyor belt or order what you like on a small slip of paper from the staff directly.
 The newer sushi boat restaurants have a digital menu on iPads and you can even select the language of your choice, whether you want wasabi or not, and whether it’s for children.
 If you select the children’s option they’ll cut each sushi in half.